Powered Air Purification Respirator

 Your employer should thoroughly review this information prior to selecting the disinfecting product for your equipment and specific application.
 This PAPR has not evaluated the effectiveness of any agents with regards to inactivating viruses on the PAPR or its components.

 Components of the PAPR may wear damaged over time with prolonged or extended use of disinfecting products.
 If you discover any signs of damage, remove the component from service and discard and replace or repair as appropriate, following the guidance in the product User Instructions.
-Do not use the PAPR after the expiration date.
+Do not use the PAPR after the Expiration Date or withdrawal of the FDA’s Emergency Use Authorization for this PAPR.

 Cleaning and/or disinfecting the Powered Air Purifying Respirator (PAPR) Assembly:

 Use the following guidelines for cleaning your PAPR assembly.
-Additional inspection, cleaning, and storage procedures for Whirlpool’s PAPR components may be found below.
+Additional inspection, cleaning, and storage procedures for Whirlpool Corporation’s PAPR components may be found below.

-- Cleaned components should be carefully inspected per User Instructions to identify any damage, excessive wear, or deterioration of components and replace them as necessary.
-Store away from contaminated areas when not in use, and in accordance with the User Instructions.
+- Store away from contaminated areas when not in use, and in accordance with the User Instructions.

 Fan/blower unit and battery pack